 The nature of the surgical technique and in particular, the choice between vasovasostomy and vasoepididymostomy should be made at the time of surgery, after determining the extent and level of obstruction.

-Prior sperm extraction for IVF reduces the prospect of future successful vasectomy reversal, where are vasectomy reversal increases the chance of future successful IVF.
-Although harvesting sperm for cryopreservation at the time of vasectomy reversal is possible, it also may not be useful or cost effective.
+Prior sperm extraction for IVF reduces the prospect of future successful vasectomy reversal, where as vasectomy reversal increases the chance of future successful IVF.

 For the average man undergoing vasectomy reversal patency rates exceed 90% and pregnancy rates range between 50% and 70%.
 While both rates decrease as the interval between vasectomy and its reversal increases, female age is the single most important predictor of pregnancy following vasectomy reversal.